Level | ![]() |

 ---|---|

-Description | Last Update: Reissued with updates to health information.
-Reconsider travel to Cote d’Ivoire due to crime.
-Exercise increased caution due to civil unrest and terrorism.
+Description | Updated information on safety, security, and lack of adequate healthcare.
+Exercise increased caution due to crime, health, civil unrest, and terrorism.
 Some areas have increased risk.
 Read the entire Travel Advisory.
-Reconsider Travel To:
+Do Not Travel To:

 Notes | (not set) |